binarytoto/VPS-Ally/README.md

 # VPS Ally

-An open-source Android application following MVVM guidelines to manage Solus VM servers.
+An open-source Android application built with MVVM architecture and clean code principles to manage SolusVM servers — enabling users to monitor and control VPS operations with ease.